Error Handling

 You can propagate the error from a function to the code that calls that function,

-handle the error using a do
+handle the error using a do-catch statement,

 handle the error as an optional value,